 A hernia operation can be performed under either local or general anaesthetic.
-At Probus Surgical Centre the procedure is only performed under local anaesthetic where local anaesthetic is injected into the area of the cut to make it numb.
+At Probus Surgical Centre, the procedure is only performed under local anaesthetic where local anaesthetic is injected into the area of the cut to make it numb.

-An incision is made over the hernia.
+An incision is made measuring six to ten centimetres long above the groin.
 One of the muscle layers is opened and the hernia is then carefully put back in place and a repair is made to strengthen the weakened area.
 The repair can consist of two or more layers of stitches or by stitching a mesh over the whole area.
 Both of these methods give very good lasting results.
-However, mesh repair is the preferred method as advocated by the British Hernia Society Nov 2016 and International Guidelines for Hernia Repair Nov 17.
-The surgeon will advise you what is required depending on what type of hernia he finds.
+However, mesh repair is the preferred method as advocated by the British Hernia Society Nov 2016 and International Guidelines for Hernia Repair Nov 2017.

-PLEASE NOTE: Whilst general anaesthetic and laparoscopic surgery are also options for repair, these are not available at Probus Surgical Centre or its satellite locations.
+PLEASE NOTE: Whilst open repair under general anaesthetic and laparoscopic surgery are also options, these are not available at Probus Surgical Centre or its satellite locations.
 If you require general anaesthetic or laparoscopic surgery then you will be referred by us, at assessment, to the Royal Cornwall Hospital for your care.